StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 We refer to this case as a physical bottleneck.

-For an example of a physical bottleneck, consider the case when a user has symmetric
+For an example of a physical bottleneck, consider the case where a user has symmetric
 1Gb/s Internet service,
 and they are sending data from a device communicating via Wi-Fi at a lower rate, say 300 Mb/s.
-In this case (assuming it is communicating with a well-connected server on the Internet) the limiting factor is the sending device’s Wi-Fi interface.
+In this case (assuming the device is communicating with a well-connected server on the Internet) the limiting factor of the entire path is the first hop -- the sending device’s Wi-Fi interface.
-If the Wi-Fi hardware, driver, and networking software does not produce appropriate backpressure, then outgoing network traffic will experience increasing delays.
+If the device’s Wi-Fi hardware, driver, and networking software does not produce appropriate backpressure, then outgoing network traffic will experience increasing delays.
+The Linux Byte Queue Limits mechanism {{Hruby}}{{THJ}}{{Herbert}}
+is one example of a technique to tune hardware buffers to an appropriate size so that they are large enough to avoid transmitter starvation without being so large that they unnecessarily increase delay.

-Poor backpressure from first-hop physical bottlenecks can produce the ironic outcome that upgrading home Internet service from 100Mb/s to 1Gb/s can sometimes result in a customer getting a worse user experience, because the upgrade causes the bottleneck hop to change location, from the Internet gateway
+Poor backpressure from first-hop physical bottlenecks can produce the ironic outcome that upgrading home Internet service from 100Mb/s to 1Gb/s can sometimes result in a customer getting a worse user experience, because the service upgrade causes the bottleneck hop to change location, from the Internet gateway
 (which may have good queue mangement using L4S {{RFC9330}}) to the source device’s Wi-Fi interface,